Class II Roadway restrictions are no longer in effect in Zone 1 as of 12:01 a.m., Friday, May 18, 2018.

 - Travel under annual non-divisible permits becomes more difficult because holders of overweight annual permits must avoid the Class II roads.

-- Travel with single-trip or annual non-divisible overweight permits is not restricted on local or state roads in Milwaukee County or any part of the Interstate Highway System.
+Restrictions on maximum weight allowed for single-trip movement over Class II roads.
+Travel with single-trip or annual non-divisible overweight permits is not restricted on local or state roads in Milwaukee County or any part of the Interstate Highway System.
 In the remainder of the state, travel is not restricted under non-divisible annual permits on Class I roadways.